• Skip to secondary menu

 Mattress With Fiberglass – 15 Brands That Contain Fiberglass

-Many sleepers are becoming more vigilant of fiberglass mattresses.
+Many sleepers are becoming more vigilant of fiberglass mattresses and they are looking for mattresses that are free of fiberglass and toxic chemicals.
 That’s because of the safety issues associated with sleeping on such a bed.
 Unfortunately, most manufacturers these days are adding fiberglass to their mattresses.
-The reason why that’s happening is because fiberglass is an inexpensive flame retardant.
+The reason why that’s happening is that fiberglass is an inexpensive flame retardant.
 To cut down on costs, manufacturers see it as an excellent alternative.

 There have been cases of fiberglass contamination in several homes in the past.
 This occurs when a sleeper buys a mattress only for them to open the cover and see fiberglass particles spreading all over the house.
 It’s an experience that can put your health and property at risk.